alexandre-bourdois/alexandre-bourdois/README.md

 # 👨🏻‍💻 About me

 Hi!
-I'm an Hardware and Software Engineer.
+I'm Software Engineer.
 I like to develop hardware as well as software, including the web.

 Do not hesitate to contact me, I am open to work